ISSN: 1678-9741 - Open Access

 Keywords: Heart Disease Risk Factors; Risk assessment; Myocardia Revascularization; Coronary disease

-Introduction: The effect of pump flow type on perfusion in coronary surgery using
+Introduction: The effect of pump flow type on perfusion in coronary surgery using cardiopulmonary bypass (CPB) is discussed.
+We aimed to evaluate the effect of pump flow type on cognitive functions with neurocognitive function tests.

 Methods: One hundred patients who underwent isolated coronary artery bypass surgery between November 2020 and July 2021 were divided into two equa groups.
 Groups were formed according to pump flow type pulsatile (Group 1) and non-pulsatile (Group 2).
 Clock drawing test (CDT) and standardized mini mental test (SMMT) were performed on the patients in both groups in the preoperative period, on the 1st preoperative day, and on the day before discharge.
 Neurocognitive effects were compared with all follow-up parameters.